You are here

 When you shop for an electric supplier, you are choosing the company that generates your electricity.
 For most electric customers who select a new supplier, transmission costs will also be included in the charges from your new supplier.
 The electric utility that distributes your electricity will remain the same.

-All residents of Pennsylvania have the power to choose their electric supplier.
-However, competitive offers may not be available in all areas.
+Most residents of Pennsylvania have the power to choose their electric supplier; however, competitive offers may not be available in all areas.

 As you shop for electricity, be ready to ask competing suppliers the following questions: